 The Grand Jurors of The American Legion Mountaineer Boys State, in and for the body of the County of Lewis, and now attending the said court upon their oaths present that Carl Day on the day of , 20, in the said County of Lewis, unlawfully and feloniously did steal, take and carry away, against the peace and dignity of the State, one bay horse, of the value of one hundred dollars, of the money, goods, effects and property of Amos Ball.
 Found upon the testimony of Amos Ball duly sworn in open court to testify the truth and sent before the Grand Jury this the day of .
 20 of Lewis County

 Peter Ames

 Prosecuting Attorney

-On the back of the indictment must appear the following:

-The American Legion Mountaineer Boys State A True Bill
+The American Legion Mountain neer Boys State A True Bill

 VS Allen Ames

 Carl Day Foreman

 Felony Attest:

 Indictment for a Misdemeanor

 Peter Ames

 Prosecuting Attorney

-Found at the, 20, Term ,
+Found at the , 20, Term

-PAPIAS
+TAS